FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 <LanguageSpecific to="graphql">

 To fetch price information for an entity, there are several different fields available within an entity: `priceForSale`, `price` and `prices`.
-All of these fields return same price objects, but each has a different purpose and returns slightly different data.
+All of these fields return same price objects, but each has a different purpose and returns different prices.

 The price object returns several data that can be formatted by the server for you to display to the user.
 More specifically, the concrete price numbers within the price object can be fetched formatted according to specified locale and can even contain the currency symbol.
-This is controlled by the arguments `formatted` and `withCurrency` on respective price object fields.
+This is controlled by the `formatted` and `withCurrency` arguments on respective price object fields.
-The locale is either resolved from context of the query (either from localized unique attribute in the filter or from `entityLocaleEquals` constraint in the filter) or can be specified directly on the parent price field by the `locale` argument.
+The locale is either resolved from the context of the query (either from a localized unique attribute in the filter or from the `entityLocaleEquals` constraint in the filter) or can be specified directly on the parent price field by the `locale` argument.

 ### Price for sale

-The `priceForSale` field returns a single price object that represents the price of sale for the entity.
+The `priceForSale` field returns a single price object that represents the price for sale of the entity.
 By default, this price is [computed based on input filter constraints](../filtering/price.md), more specifically:
 `priceInPriceLists`, `priceInCurrency` and `priceValidIn`.
 This is expected to be the most common use case, because it also filters returned entities by these conditions.